jacekrudek/jacekrudek/README.md

 👋Hi!
-My name is Jacek Rudek and I'm a Computer Science student.
+My name is Jacek and I'm a Computer Science student.
 I love working with computers and am really looking forward to taking on new projects and facing new challenges.

 <h1 align:"center">Technical Skills 🛠️</h1>
 <p align="left">